wiredtiger/.github/profile/README.md

 WiredTiger can be used as a simple key/value store, but also has a complete schema layer, including indices and projections.

-You can find standalone releases of WiredTiger [here](https://github.com/wiredtiger/wiredtiger/releases).

-You can find pre-built documentation about the WiredTiger storage engine [here](http://source.wiredtiger.com/).
+You can find standalone releases and pre-built documentation for  WiredTiger [here](http://source.wiredtiger.com/).

 The WiredTiger feature and bug tracking system is [here](https://jira.mongodb.org/browse/WT).